Bioidentical Hormone Replacement Therapy for Men

-Erectile Dysfunction: In the plainest of terms this is characterized by experiencing difficulty in getting it up, achieving or maintaining an erection or the ability to ejaculate, also characterized by impotence.
-Not too fun for either of us, really.
+In the plainest of terms, this is characterized by experiencing difficulty in getting it up, achieving or maintaining an erection or the ability to ejaculate, also characterized by impotence.
+Not too fun for anyone involved, really.

-Muscle Loss: is due to the decrease of Testosterone.
+Muscle loss at this stage is due to the decrease of testosterone.
 Testosterone binds to muscle cells in order to help build muscle.
-This decrease in hormones causes a decrease in muscle mass and therefore it is easier to gain weight.
-In other words as testosterone decreases muscle mass decreases and fat mass increases.
-It is important to continue weight bearing exercises to continue to build lean muscle mass which will also help with preventing osteoporosis.
+This decrease in hormones causes a decrease in muscle mass, which makes it is easier to gain weight as you get older.
+In other words, as testosterone decreases, muscle mass decreases, and fat mass increases.
+It is important to continue weight bearing exercises to continue to build lean muscle mass, which will also help with preventing osteoporosis.

-Hot Flashes: occur in men who have a very low level of Testosterone.
+Hot flashes occur in men who have a very low level of testosterone.
 Testosterone sends messages to the hypothalamus, which helps regulate temperature in the body.
-When the levels of testosterone drop the hypothalamus gets the message that the body is overheating and acts accordingly causing flashes of heat in order to cool itself down, which is an improper signal from a low level of testosterone.
+When the levels of testosterone drop, the hypothalamus gets the message that the body is overheating and acts accordingly, causing flashes of heat in order to cool itself down.
+This is an improper brain signal, caused by a low level of testosterone.

-Irritability: is caused from a hormonal imbalance of Estrogen and Testosterone.
-With the drop in Testosterone the Estrogen levels are more prominent this can lead to mood swings which are similar to those in women during menopause or their menstrual flow.
+Irritability is caused from a hormonal imbalance of estrogen and testosterone.
+With the drop in testosterone, the estrogen levels are more prominent.
+This can lead to mood swings, which are similar to those in women during menopause or their menstrual cycle.
 Men who are more stressed have a greater amount of cortisol, the stress hormone, which lowers testosterone, and are more susceptible to fluctuating moods and irritability.
-If you find yourself feeling a little out of sorts, either being more demanding, angry, defensive, withdrawn, anxious or sad it is time to take a look at your hormone levels and get them balanced out.
+If you find yourself feeling a little out of sorts, either being more demanding, angry, defensive, withdrawn, anxious or sad, it is time to take a look at your hormone levels and get them balanced out.

-This is just a short list and description of the most common symptoms men often experience through Andropause.
-Because there is a large number of symptoms men experience, it is usually best to bring each of your symptoms up to your physician to be reviewed and discussed.
+This is just a short list and description of the most common symptoms men often experience through andropause.
+Because there are a large number of symptoms men experience, it is usually best to bring each of your symptoms up to your physician to be reviewed and discussed.

-Some of the additional symptoms which they may be experiencing are:
+Some of the additional symptoms men may experience:

 - Hot Flashes